atrocore/atropim/docs/en/faq/costs.md

-## What does the implementation of TreoPIM cost?
+## What does the implementation of AtroPIM cost?

-There is no general answer to this question, because every user has their own particularities and tasks that can be solved with the help of TreoPIM.
-We, TreoLabs GmbH, take projects with a project budget starting from EUR 10,000 net, including the acquisition of the necessary modules.
+There is no general answer to this question, because every user has their own particularities and tasks that can be solved with the help of AtroPIM.
+We take projects with a project budget starting from EUR 10,000 net, including the acquisition of the necessary modules.

-## What is the hourly rate of TreoLabs GmbH?
+## What is the hourly rate?

-Our services are billed at an hourly rate from EUR 50 net.
+Our services are billed at an hourly rate from EUR 100 net.
 The hourly rate depends on the location of the resources that are involved in the implementation of the project.
-The hourly rates for skilled workers based in Germany are higher than those for skilled workers based in Ukraine.

 ## How exactly are the costs determined?